 The Deakin University Alumni Awards recognise, acknowledge and promote notable alumni around the world who have achieved outstanding success in their communities, professions or given outstanding service to the University.
 In 2018 we congratulate Ms Karen Inge, Mrs Carley Mchome, Ms Celia Pacquola, and Professor Jane den Hollander AO.

-John Stanhope AM, Mrs Carley Mchome (Alumni Community Service), Ms Celia Pacquola (Young Alumni of the Year), Ms Karen Inge (Alumni of the Year), Dr Hannah Macdougall, and Professor Jane den Hollander AO (Honorary Alumni)
+John Stanhope AM, Mrs Carley Mchome (Alumni Community Service), Ms Celia Pacquola (Young Alumna of the Year), Ms Karen Inge (Alumna of the Year), Dr Hannah Macdougall, and Professor Jane den Hollander AO (Honorary Alumna)

 There are four Alumni Awards categories: